-Temperature conditioning of the Model 2900 test chamber utilizes a mixture of propylene glycol and water as a heat transfer fluid.
-This fluid is circulated by a magnetically coupled centrifugal pump through the refrigeration and heating system and the fluid shell surrounding the test chamber.
+The Model 1220 test chamber utilizes distilled water as a heat transfer fluid.
+The distilled water is circulated by a magnetically coupled centrifugal pump through the thermoelectric module, saturator assembly and the test chamber shell for temperature conditioning of the generator.